ronniec95/xladd-derive/README.md

 # xladd-derive
 Macros to help write Excel User defined functions easily in Rust

+# Version 0.2 release notes
+* Added a new feature: *prefix* which can be used to name your functions.
+Previously all the excel exported functions were called "xl_myfunction", now with `prefix = "project_"` your exports are renamed to `project_myfunction`.
+If it's not specified it defaults to "xl_".
+* Added *rename* which renames the Excel exposed function to whatever specified.
+The prefix still stands.

 ## Why?

 I find quickly knocking up a sample GUI in Excel by drag/dropping extremely good for prototyping.
 Writing a test function and being able to pass all sorts of data to it interactively is a useful feature